n-fallahtafti/coursera_github/README.md

 this is just some learning git from google :) this are new changes ^_^

-this is a change that i wanna to learn about git rebase :))
+this is a change that i wanna learn about git rebase :))